KOSASIH/PromoteOneself/README.md

 # PromoteOneself
 ## Description:
-The PromoteOneself plugin is built for Minecraft Spigot versions 1.8/1.12.
-This plugin enables server administrators to set a series of targets for player to achieve in order to gain rewards, such as rank-ups; the plugin is configured so that, when a player meets a target, the plugin can runs a set of commands as defined in the config.yml file.
+The PromoteOneself plugin is a Minecraft Spigot server plugin.
+This plugin enables server administrators to set a series of targets for player to achieve in order to gain rewards, such as rank-ups; the plugin is configured so that, when a player achieves a target, the plugin can runs a set of commands as defined in the config.yml file.
 Targets are composed of aims; a player achieves a target upon completing all aims that are part of the target.
 As players achieve more targets, they work their way up the 'promotion tree' until they achieve the last target.

 This plugin is compatible with the 'Vault' plugin and the 'PlayerPoints' plugin.
-There are currently no known incompatibility issues.
+There are currently no known compatibility issues.

+## Versions
+The current plugin version is Development 11.0.0.0.
+It is designed to be run with Minecraft Spigot running versions between 1.7.x and 1.12.x.
+Most versions of Vault and PlayerPoints for these Spigot versions should work.
+Bugs found when running on the aforementioned Minecraft versions will be fixed.
+The plugin may still work with other versions but bugs will not necessarily be fixed.

 ## License:
 This plugin is under a MIT license (see the LICENSE file for the full license).